playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/how-a-promotion-can-kill-a-career/index.md

 See, when I was hired at the company, I was brought on at a "Senior" level.
 But now that we had another senior on the team that I was directly responsible for, I thought it was appropriate to be also moved up a level.

+I was elated when I found out that they had accepted my request - I was being given what I was asking for!
+But little did I know that this promotion and the title change it brought with it nearly killed my career.

+# Engineering Career Tracks {#career-tracks}

 See, relevant to this discussion, there are two predominant "tracks" of software engineering:

 1) Individual contributor (IC)